-- Full commitment to BTE funding, including the GCEI, compensatory education, and student transportation. - Mandating full GCEI funding as the Maryland General Assembly did, starting in FY 2017. - Annual inflation adjustment. - Per-pupil funding allocation for students attending prekindergarten, without any offsetting reduction in compensatory education funding.
+- Full-commitment to BTE funding, including the GCEI, compensatory education, and student transportation. - Mandating full GCEI funding as the Maryland General Assembly did starting in FY 2017. - Annual inflation adjustment. - Additional funding through state technology grants for schools with technology deficits that may cause extended testing schedules. - Exempting school buses that are used to transport public school students from any toll or fee charged for traveling on state roads.